Fire Risk Assessments

 Fire Risk Assessments FAQs

-You are required to have a Fire Risk Assessment every 12 months by law!
+You are required to have a Risk Assessment every 12 months by law!
 The Regulatory Reform (Fire Safety) Order 2005, means that any person who has some level of control in an organisation and/or over premises must take reasonable steps to reduce the risk of fire.
 Fire Compartmenation & Fire Door Surveys aren't required by law but are typically required as a result of the FRA.

 The Fire Risk Assessment covers areas in Fire Compartmentation and Fire Doors but this covers only samples of some areas in the building, therefore any defects identified in these areas could be present throughout the building.
 Having a Fire Compartmentation or Fire Door Survey means we can confirm whether the rest of the building needs any remedial work by surveying all of the concerned areas.